tlverse/tlverse-workshops/index.md

 # Welcome! {-}

-This open source, reproducible vignette is for a half-day workshop on the Targeted Learning framework for statistical and causal inference with machine learning.
+This open source, reproducible vignette is for a workshop on the Targeted Learning framework for statistical and causal inference with machine learning.
 Beyond introducing Targeted Learning, the workshop focuses on applying the methodology in practice using the [`tlverse` software